BrinzoQuin (Brinzolamide)

 Drug Interactions

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) like Ibuprofen and Aspirin
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) such as Ibuprofen and Aspirin

 Alcohol & Driving